Avoid Free Government iPhone Scams in 2025

 - “Pay $1.99 to receive your phone.”

-It sounds official, but it’s a scam.
+It sounds official, but it is a scam.

 Avoid it: Hang up.
 Go directly to the provider’s real website and use their contact number.